xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 One way is using an **authentication file** containing the list of known roles and their password hash (a.k.a. `auth_file`).
 For this to work, the following must be setup in the chart configuration:

+Either using the `userlist` element.
+This will automatically generate a secret:

 ```yaml
 pgbouncer:
   # ...